 Now let’s look where Pumas currently live in accordance with the above data:

-The population density map shows that cougars have no space left on the eastern coast, nor would you want them to wander into New York City or Boston, but once you are more inland, the population density is low enough where you can have successful co-existence between these cats and people.
-Having an action plan would help of course but even naturally, pumas are moving more and more east as time passes.
+The population density map shows that cougars have no space left on the actual east coast.
+Nor would you want them to wander into New York City or Boston.
+Once you are more inland however, the population density is low enough where you can have successful co-existence between these cats and people.
+Having an re-introduction plan would help of course but even naturally, pumas are moving more and more east as time passes.
 Maybe sooner than later, Lyme disease will be less of an issue in the States, and all due to a wild cat.